xyproto/simplehstore/README.md

 Testing
 -------

-A MariaDB/MySQL Database must be up and running locally for `go test` to work.
+A PostgreSQL Database must be up and running locally for `go test` to work.

 Version, license and author